Corbett v Corbett: Legal case

 Some of the expert witnesses also included hormonal factors or secondary sexual characteristics.

 The judge noted that the medical criteria did not necessarily decide the legal basis of sex determination, but that they were "of course, relevant".
-John Randell, who had set up the first transgender clinic at Charing Cross Hospital, claimed that Ashley was "properly classified as a male homosexual transsexualist", while other witnesses preferred the description "castrated male".
+John Randell, who had set up the first transgender clinic at Charing Cross Hospital, stated that Ashley was "properly classified as a male homosexual transsexualist", while other witnesses preferred the description "castrated male".

 The judge held that for the purposes of marriage, sex was to be legally defined by only the first three factors listed above, which he called "biological" – namely chromosomal, gonadal and genital.
 Any "operative intervention" was to be ignored, as were any "psychological factors" (in this case identified with "transsexualism").
 He explained:

 It is common ground between all the medical witnesses that the biological sexual constitution of an individual is fixed at birth (at the latest), and cannot be changed, either by the natural development of organs of the opposite sex, or by medical or surgical means.
 The respondent's operation, therefore, cannot affect her true sex.
 The only cases where the term "change of sex" is appropriate are those in which a mistake as to sex is made at birth and subsequently revealed by further medical investigation.

 Having regard to the essentially heterosexual character of the relationship which is called marriage, the criteria must, in my judgment, be biological, for even the most extreme degree of transsexualism in a male or the most severe hormonal imbalance which can exist in a person with male chromosomes, male gonads and male genitalia cannot reproduce a person who is naturally capable of performing the essential role of a woman in marriage.

 After hearing the medical evidence, the judge held that Ashley was not a woman for the purposes of marriage but a biological male, and had been so since birth.
 On that basis, as "marriage is and always has been recognised as the union of man and woman", the marriage was held to be void ab initio.

 The court was careful to limit the scope of the judgment to the determination of legal sex for the purpose of marriage.
 It was not, the judge said, his purpose to determine "legal sex" for other purposes; indeed, Ashley had already been accepted as a woman for the purposes of her National Insurance contributions.